Skip to Main Content

 Unemployment Insurance

 Unemployment insurance benefits provide income to individuals who have lost work through no fault of their own.
 The benefits are intended to partially offset the loss of wages while an unemployed worker searches for suitable work or until an employer can recall the employee to work.
 Nothing is deducted from the employee's wages to pay for this coverage.
 The Texas Unemployment Compensation Act is found at Title 4A of the Texas Labor Code.
-Unemployment benefits are administered by the Texas Workforce Commission and additional information regarding the benefits may be accessed at www.twc.state.tx.us.
+Unemployment benefits are administered by the Texas Workforce Commission, and additional information regarding the benefits may be accessed at www.twc.state.tx.us.

 Workers' Compensation